santifa/authnc/README.md

 Please refer to http://www.dokuwiki.org/plugins for additional info on how to install plugins in DokuWiki.

+#### Collaboration

+* Pull request are highly welcome
+* Issues, feature requests, testing and hints are also welcome

+ Please use the bug tracker for any of them.

 ----
 Copyright (C) Henrik Jürges <h.juerges@cobios.de>